Nonvanishing of products in $v_2$-periodic families at the prime $3$: Introduction

+where by abuse of notation, we now write $\j^1$ for the \emph{height 1 connective image-of-$J$ spectrum} at the prime $3$, related to the fibre of $\psi^2-1$ acting on $\ko_3$.
 It follows that all elements in $\pi_\ast \Sph$ detected by $\j^1$ or $\tmf_3$ are also detected by $\j^2$.
-The second named author asked in \cite[Q.3.12]{adamsontmf}, if this is a complete description of the Hurewicz image of $\j^2$.
+The second-named author asked in \cite[Q.4.12]{adamsontmf}, if this is a complete description of the Hurewicz image of $\j^2$.
 One salient feature of $\j^2$ is its ability to detect many more elements in $\pi_\ast \Sph$.